isabella232/twilio-audio-download/README.md

 If that file has not been created, check to make sure "thenrun" is turned on in SurveyCTO Desktop, and that Python files are set to be opened using Python 3.
 If you are still having trouble, paid users can [create a ticket](https://support.surveycto.com/hc/en-us/requests) with SurveyCTO support.
 All users can also post to the [community forums](https://support.surveycto.com/hc/en-us/community/topics/200604277-Advice-hacks-and-questions-about-using-SurveyCTO).

+## File format

+The audio files will have the following format:
+1. Start with the unique identifier of the form instance after the "uuid:" part
+1. Underscore `_`
+1. Repeat instance number
+1. Followed by `-decrypted` if that recording was previously encrypted.
+1. File extention

+For example, if the form instance with the unique identifier "uuid:5584c690-5682-4d71-95f4-973d242a1046", and the calls are encypted, the second recording would have this file name:

+    5584c690-5682-4d71-95f4-973d242a1046_2-decrypted.wav

 ## Further reading

 If you would like to test this yourself, deploy the [twilio-call](https://github.com/surveycto/twilio-call/blob/master/README.md) sample form onto your server, perform some test calls, and try using this script to download those recordings.